Cayenne May Remove The Risk Factors to Heart Disease

-Before discussing the benefits of Capsicum and heart health however, let's consider the result of the
+Before discussing the benefits of Capsicum and heart health however, let's consider the result of the billions

-which such government and medical institutional spending should be judged it should be by the results.
+government and medical institutional spending should be judged it should be by the results.

 According to a May 25th, 2006 report by the BBC, heart disease is the biggest killer in the United Kingdom.

 Across the pond in the United States, it is number one as well.